kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Node

+The `volume.alpha.kubernetes.io/node-affinity` annotation is used to specify node affinity rules for a PersistentVolume (PV) in Kubernetes.
+It allows you to restrict the scheduling of Pods that use the corresponding PersistentVolume to specific nodes in the cluster, based on node labels.

 Node affinity and [nodeSelector](https://github.com/kubernetes/website/blob/main/content/en/docs/reference/labels-annotations-taints/_index.md#scheduleralphakubernetesionode-selector-schedulerkubernetesnode-selector) are conceptually similar, both enabling you to restrict the scheduling of your Pod to specific nodes in the cluster, based on node labels.

-For more details, see [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) kubernets docs `#node-affinity`.
+For more details, see [node affinity](/docs/concepts/storage/persistent-volumes/#node-affinity) in the documentation about PersistentVolumes.

 ### batch.kubernetes.io/job-completion-index